Alejandrehl/frontend-joyofenergy-Angular/README.md

 - Angular team for the excellent framework
 - Chart.js for powerful data visualization
 - BassCSS for utility-first CSS framework
+- Eric Evans for Domain-Driven Design methodology
 - The open-source community for quality tools and libraries

+## 🔄 Migration Notes

+This project was successfully migrated from a traditional Angular architecture to Domain-Driven Design:

+- **Preserved functionality**: All original features maintained
+- **Improved maintainability**: Clear separation of concerns
+- **Enhanced testability**: Each layer can be tested independently
+- **Better scalability**: Easy to add new features and replace implementations
+- **Quality tools**: Upgraded to Prettier v3 with perfect ESLint integration